matrix-org/matrix-spec/content/rooms/fragments/v1-auth-rules.md

    does not match the `sender` domain of the create event, reject.
 4. If type is `m.room.aliases`:
     1. If event has no `state_key`, reject.
-    2. If sender's domain doesn't matches `state_key`, reject.
+    2. If sender's domain doesn't match `state_key`, reject.
     3. Otherwise, allow.
 5. If type is `m.room.member`:
     1. If there is no `state_key` property, or no `membership` property in